All Episodes

 It's not that bad.

-I'm not gonna push.
+I'm not going to push.

-Um, so we'll see what happens here.
+So we'll see what happens here.

-All right, I'm betting on her side, but I hope you win for your sake.
+I'm betting on her side, but I hope you win for your sake.

-And by the way, you might want to convince your children to move it with you so that the whole family can build a new life in Texas and you'll all be together.
+And by the way, you might want to convince your children to move with you so that the whole family can build a new life in Texas and you'll all be together.

 That's another option.

-Well, that's what we're we're considering.
+Well, that's what we're considering.

-I I want to get forty acres and then we can build a couple places of five acre parcels and uh have the kids be close enough to us and and uh now you're thinking out of the box.
+I want to get 40 acres and then we can build a couple places, the five-acre parcels, and have the kids be close enough to us.

 Now you're thinking creatively.